cosmos/ibc/spec/ics-2-consensus-verification/README.md

 required-by: 3
 author: Juwoon Yun <joon@tendermint.com>, Christopher Goes <cwgoes@tendermint.com>
 created: 2019-02-25
-modified: 2019-04-29
+modified: 2019-05-28
 ---

 ## Synopsis

-This standard specifies the properties that consensus algorithms of chains implementing IBC are expected to satisfy.
-These properties are needed for efficient and safe verification in the higher level protocol abstractions.
-The algorithm which uses these properties to verify substates of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client".
+This standard specifies the properties that consensus algorithms of chains implementing the interblockchain communication protocol are required to satisfy.
+These properties are necessary for efficient and safe verification in the higher-level protocol abstractions.
+The algorithm utilized in IBC to verify the consensus transcript & sub-states of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client".

-This standard also specifies how the light clients will be stored, registered, and updated on a blockchain.
-The stored light client instances will be able to be verified by a third party actor, such as a user inspecting the state of the chain.
+This standard also specifies how the light clients will be stored, registered, and updated in the canonical IBC handler.
+The stored light client instances will be verifiable by a third party actor, such as a user inspecting the state of the chain and deciding whether or not to send an IBC packet.

 ### Motivation

-In the IBC protocol, a chain needs to be able to verify updates to the state of another chain.
-A light client is the algorithm with which they can do so.
-This standard formalizes the common model of light client to minimise the dependency on consensus algorithms, so that the protocol can easily connect with new chains which are running new consensus algorithms, without the need to upgrade the light client protocol itself.
+In the IBC protocol, a chain needs to be able to verify updates to the state of another chain which the other chain's consensus algorithm has agreed upon, and reject any possible updates which the other chain's consensus algorithm has not agreed upon.
+A light client is the algorithm with which a chain can do so.
+This standard formalizes the light client model and requirements, so that the IBC protocol can easily connect with new chains which are running new consensus algorithms, as long as associated light client algorithms fulfilling the requirements are provided.

 ### Definitions

-* `get`, `set`, `Key`, and `Identifier` are as defined in [ICS24](../ics-24-host-requirements). are used by the datagram handler.
+* `get`, `set`, `Key`, and `Identifier` are as defined in [ICS 24](../ics-24-host-requirements).

-* `CommitmentRoot` is as defined in [ICS23](../ics-23-vector-commitments).
+* `CommitmentRoot` is as defined in [ICS 23](../ics-23-vector-commitments).

+* `ConsensusState` is an opaque type representing the state of a light client, defined in this ICS.
-`ConsensusState`.
-The downstream logic can use it to verify whether key-value pairs are present in the state or not.
+  `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm, and must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in the state or not.

-* `createClient`, `queryClient`, `updateClient`, `freezeClient`, `deleteClient` function signatures are as defined in ICS25.
+* `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in ICS 25.
+  The function implementations are defined in this standard.

 ### Desired Properties